-1.9.2.
+1.7.2.
 For Dependents

-Coverage under the plan terminates for dependents as of the date that is the earliest of:
+Coverage under the health plan terminates for dependents as of the date that is the earliest of:

-- The date that the plan or any benefit option under the plan is terminated. - The date that dependent coverage under the plan or the plan is terminated. - The date that dependent coverage under the plan is waived in accordance with section 1.3.3, Waiver of Coverage. - The date a spouse ceases to be a dependent due to a divorce. - The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the plan. - The date a dependent dies. - The date that your coverage terminates, or for a dependent in the event of your death, the last day of the month in which you die. - The last day of the month during which you fail to pay any required premium on behalf of your dependents. - The date that you terminate coverage for your dependents.
+- The date that any benefit option under the health plan is terminated. - The date a spouse ceases to be a dependent due to a divorce. - The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the medical plan. - The date a dependent dies. - The date that your coverage terminates, or for a dependent in the event of your death, the last day of the month in which you die. - The first day of the month during which you fail to pay any required premium on behalf of your dependents. - The date that you terminate coverage for your dependents.